openjdk/panama-foreign/doc/panama_ffi.md

                                                      comparDesc.toMethodType());
 ```

 To do that, we first create a function descriptor for the function pointer type.
 This descriptor uses address layouts that have a `JAVA_INT` target layout, to allow access operations inside the upcall method handle.
-We use the `CLinker::upcallType` to turn that function descriptor into a suitable `MethodType` instance to be used in a method handle lookup.
+We use the `FunctionDescriptor::toMethodType` to turn that function descriptor into a suitable `MethodType` instance to be used in a method handle lookup.
 Now that we have a method handle for our Java comparator function, we finally have all the ingredients to create an upcall stub, and pass it to the `qsort` downcall handle:

 ```java
 try (Arena arena = Arena.ofConfined()) {